 Paul and Caroline Swart are the founders of Natural Migrations located in Aiken, South Carolina.
 Both native South Africans, they have a wealth of personal and professional experience in the travel industry.
 They are well connected in their field and are familiar with the finest places to visit at the best time of year.

 Paul Swart attended the University of Cape Town and began his career in the tourism industry as a junior guide in the remote Linyanti region of northern Botswana under the tutelage of renowned safari guide Map Ives.
 He steadily worked his way up through the ranks at some of the best game reserves and lodges in Southern Africa.
 Prior to forming Natural Migrations in 2006, Paul was Vice President of Sales and Marketing for Ker and Downey USA.
 He also represented the South African based Thebe Tourism Group in the USA as Sales Manager.
 Before moving to the USA in 1997 he served as General Manager of Sabi Sabi Private Game Reserve, which is consistently voted one of the top game reserves in South Africa.
 In addition, he worked for Wilderness Safaris, including at the renowned Mombo camp in Botswana's Okavango Delta as a Professional Guide and Lodge Manager.
 During his tenure at the private game reserves, Paul liaised with local communities developing eco-tourism programs.
 He was a member of the Field Guides Association of Southern Africa (FGASA) and sat on the committee that was involved in establishing the code of conduct and standards for professional guiding in South Africa today.
 Paul represented the Game Lodge Portfolio on the Mpumulanga Tourism Authority, an organization responsible for the marketing of Private Game Reserves adjacent to the Kruger National Park.
 He was instrumental in the development of the original “Game Rangers Course” for guests at Sabi Sabi Private Game Reserve, now an extremely popular experience offered throughout private reserves in Africa.
 Paul qualified as a FGASA Level Three and SKS Dangerous Game Qualified Safari Guide, the highest achievable ranking.
-In the past he served for six years as an Executive Board Member of APTA (Association for Promotion of Tourism to Africa) in the USA and sat on the Luxury Travel Agent Magazine Advisory Board.
-Paul is a Board member of the Safari Professionals of America and is also a trustee on the board of Rhino Conservation Botswana (USA and Botswana) a non profit organization that assists in protecting and monitoring both black and white rhinos that have been relocated to Botswana from heavily poached areas in southern Africa.
+In the past he served for six years as an Executive Board Member of APTA (Association for Promotion of Tourism to Africa) in the USA and was on the advisory board of Luxury Travel Agent Magazine.
+Paul is a Chairman of Safari Pros and is also a trustee on the board of Rhino Conservation Botswana (USA and Botswana), a non profit organization that assists in protecting and monitoring rhinos that have been relocated to Botswana from heavily poached areas in Southern Africa.
 When Paul is not in his office he enjoys horse riding and currently competes in three day eventing in the USA.
 He visits Africa several times a year to maintain his knowledge and the valuable relationships he has nurtured over the years.

 866 988 7575 | firstname.lastname@example.org